-- Spend 15 days based in the 4-star NH Venezia Rio Novo ideally located in the heart of the Dorsoduro district a neighbourhood renowned for showcasing the 'real Venice' and bustling with restaurants, shops, and artisan boutiques. - Chart the development of Venetian painting through visits to the Gallerie dell'Accademia and a number of churches; view works by Giovanni Bellini, Giorgione, Titian, Tintoretto, Veronese and Tiepolo. - Enjoy a private reception at the sumptuous Palazzo Mocenigo, where in conversation with owner Francesca Bortolotto Possati we gain a deeper understanding of efforts to restore and preserve Venice's artistic and architectural heritage. - By special appointment, visit the historic Bevilacqua textile workshop and the prestigious Rubelli Textile Collection to learn about the development of Venice's inimitable luxury textiles. - Dine in some of Venice's best restaurants including Torcello's Locanda Cipriani, made famous by Ernest Hemingway, and at John Ruskin's abode, Pensione La Calcina. - Attend an opera performance at Teatro La Fenice, evening mass at St Mark's, and a private recital by acclaimed soprano Rosemary Forbes-Butler in her palazzino. - Visit Ravenna, the capital city of the Western Roman Empire from 402 until 476, to view its magnificent Byzantine mosaics. - In Padua, view Giotto's masterly frescoes in the Scrovegni Chapel and take a tour of Palazzo Bo's 16th-century anatomical theatre. - Study the superb architecture of Andrea Palladio during visits to his Venetian churches, the Teatro Olimpico and Villa Rotonda (Vicenza), the Villa Barbaro (Maser) with exceptional frescoes by Veronese, and an exclusive visit to the gardens of the Bauer Palladio hotel. - Discover Venice's very early history on the lovely islands of Torcello, Burano and Murano. - View modern art at the Peggy Guggenheim Collection and visit the 18th International Architecture Exhibition of La Biennale die Venezia 2023. - Journey through the Dolomites to explore the breathtaking alpine landscapes that appear as the backdrop to many Venetian paintings, and lunch at traditional restaurant Al Capriolo.
+- Spend 14 days based in the 4-star Avani Rio Novo Venice ideally located in the heart of the Dorsoduro district a neighbourhood renowned for showcasing the 'real Venice' and bustling with restaurants, shops, and artisan boutiques. - Chart the development of Venetian painting through visits to the Gallerie dell'Accademia and a number of churches; view works by Giovanni Bellini, Giorgione, Titian, Tintoretto, Veronese and Tiepolo. - Enjoy a private reception at the sumptuous Palazzo Mocenigo, where in conversation with owner Francesca Bortolotto Possati we gain a deeper understanding of efforts to restore and preserve Venice's artistic and architectural heritage. - By special appointment, visit the historic Bevilacqua textile workshop and the prestigious Rubelli Textile Collection to learn about the development of Venice's inimitable luxury textiles. - Dine in some of Venice's best restaurants including Torcello's Locanda Cipriani, made famous by Ernest Hemingway, and at John Ruskin's abode, Pensione La Calcina. - Attend an opera performance at Teatro La Fenice/Teatro Malibran, evening mass at St Mark's, and a private recital by acclaimed soprano Rosemary Forbes-Butler in her palazzino. - Visit Ravenna, the capital city of the Western Roman Empire from 402 until 476, to view its magnificent Byzantine mosaics. - In Padua, view Giotto's masterly frescoes in the Scrovegni Chapel and take a tour of Palazzo Bo's 16th-century anatomical theatre. - Meet Italian author Roberto Plevano, who will give an exclusive talk to our group. - Study the superb architecture of Andrea Palladio during visits to his Venetian churches, the Teatro Olimpico and Villa Rotonda (Vicenza), the Villa Barbaro (Maser) with exceptional frescoes by Veronese, and an exclusive visit to the gardens of the Bauer Palladio hotel. - Discover Venice's very early history on the lovely islands of Torcello, Burano and Murano. - Learn about fresco technique during a live demonstration with artist Claudia Piasentin. - View modern art at the Peggy Guggenheim Collection.